 A Guaranteed Maximum Price (GMP or GMAX) contract is an agreement between two contracting parties that compensates one party for the actual costs incurred plus a fixed fee for profit that is subject to a not-to-exceed limit.

-hh2 Cloud Services is a third-party cloud service that works with Procore's ERP Integrations tool to synchronize data when the ERP Integrations tool in Procore is configured to work with the Sage 300 CRE® integration.
+hh2 Cloud Services is a third-party cloud service that works with Procore's ERP Integrations tool to synchronise data when the ERP Integrations tool in Procore is configured to work with the Sage 300 CRE® integration.
 See www.hh2.com.

-hh2 Synchronization Client
+hh2 Synchronisation Client

-The hh2 synchronization client is a third-party client application developed by hh2.
+The hh2 synchronisation client is a third-party client application developed by hh2.
 When the ERP Integrations tool is enabled on a company's Procore account and the tool is configured to work with Sage 300 CRE®CRE, your Procore point of contact will work with your Procore Administrator to install and configure the hh2 synchronization client on your Sage 300 CRE® Server.
 This allows data to sync between your Sage 300 CRE® database server and Procore.